Live calculator

 Basis and limits

-• Calculation basis: weight-based CRI arithmetic with conversion to mg/hr, mL/hr, mL/min, and optional final mg/mL when dilution fields are supplied.
+• Calculation basis: CRI arithmetic with conversion to drug/hr, mL/hr, mL/min, and optional final concentration when bag-preparation fields are supplied.

 • Scope: this tool checks arithmetic.
 It does not choose the drug, target rate, dilution strategy, carrier fluid, or monitoring frequency.